mikoskinen/AzureBlobBridgeIFTTT/readme.md

 Feedly (new post) -> Maker channel -> Azure Blob Bridge -> Azure Blob storage (new post stored as a blob)

-Azure Blob Bridge works by providing HTTP PUT API for uploading blobs to your Azure Storage Account.
+Azure Blob Bridge works by providing HTTP POST API for uploading blobs to your Azure Storage Account.

 ## Configuration